-- 10. If you are creating a new custom matching rule, see Building a Match Rule on page 67 for more information. - 11.
+- 10. Select the Return match rule name option to include the selected match rule name in the stage output. - 11.
+If you are creating a new custom matching rule, see Building a Match Rule on page 68 for more information. - 12.
 Click Evaluate to evaluate how a suspect record scored against candidate records.
-For more information, see Interflow Match on page 199.
+For more information, see Interflow Match on page 201.